amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-boost-conversions-with-email-automation.md

 ---
+focuskeyphrase: email automation
 templateKey: blog-post
 categories:
   - Tutorials
 categories-slug:
   - tutorials
 title: 5 Tips to Boost Conversions with Email Automation
-date: 2019-07-12
+date: 2019-07-12T00:00:00.000Z
-description: Need modify desk.
+description: Learn how to become an email automation professional.
+Read a few recommendations to make emails to your customers more attractive and informative.
 featuredpost: false
 featuredimage: /img/email-automation-featured-image.jpg
 image: /img/email-automation-featured-image.jpg
+tags:
+  - email marketing
+  - ""
+seo_title: 5 Tips to Use Email Automation to Improve Conversion Rates
+metadescription:
+focus_keyphrase: email automation
 seotitle: 5 Tips to Use Email Automation to Improve Conversion Rates
-focuskeyphrase: email automation
-tags:
-  - brewing
-  - chemex
 ---
 <!--StartFragment-->